Adolescent Idiopathic Scoliosis:

 - Lack of control over one’s intestines or bladder

-Patients generally don’t require an imaging test if none of these other symptoms are present.
+Patients generally don’t require an imaging test if the above symptoms do not exist.

 How Should You Treat Lower Back Pain?

 Your doctor can help you figure out the best way to treat your lower back pain.
-Most people recover from back pain in a couple of weeks, and following these simple steps can help:
+In time, most people recover from back pain in a couple of weeks, and following these simple steps can help:

 - Keep yourself active.